Social media marketing: Local businesses

-Small businesses also use social networking sites as a promotional technique.
-Businesses can follow individuals social networking site uses in the local area and advertise specials and deals.
-These can be exclusive and in the form of "get a free drink with a copy of this tweet".
-This type of message encourages other locals to follow the business on the sites in order to obtain the promotional deal.
-In the process, the business is getting seen and promoting itself (brand visibility).
+Small businesses use social networking sites as a promotional technique.
+Businesses can follow individuals' social media usage in their local area and advertise specials and deals, which can be exclusive and in the form of "get a free drink with a copy of this tweet".
+This type of message encourages other locals to follow the business on their official websites in order to obtain the promotional deal.
+The business's brand visibility is enhanced in the process.

-Small businesses also use social networking sites to develop their own market research on new products and services.
-By encouraging their customers to give feedback on new product ideas, businesses can gain valuable insights on whether a product may be accepted by their target market enough to merit full production, or not.
-In addition, customers will feel the company has engaged them in the process of co-creation—the process in which the business uses customer feedback to create or modify a product or service the filling a need of the target market.
-Such feedback can present in various forms, such as surveys, contests, polls, etc.
+Social networking sites are also used by small businesses to develop their own market research on new products and services.
+By encouraging their customers to give feedback on new product ideas, businesses can gain insights on whether or not a product may be accepted by their target market enough to merit full production.
+In addition, customers will feel the company has engaged them in the process of co-creation—the process in which the business uses customer feedback to create or modify a product or service to fill a need of the target market.
+Such feedback can be presented in various forms, such as surveys, contests, and polls.

-Social networking sites such as LinkedIn, also provide an opportunity for small businesses to find candidates to fill staff positions.

-Of course, review sites, such as Yelp, also help small businesses to build their reputation beyond just brand visibility.
-Positive customer peer reviews help to influence new prospects to purchase goods and services more than company advertising.
+Social networking sites such as LinkedIn, also provide opportunities for small businesses to find candidates to fill staff positions.
+Review sites such as Yelp help small businesses build their reputation beyond brand visibility.
+Positive customer peer reviews help influence new prospects to purchase goods and services more than company advertising.

-Nike #MakeItCount

-In early 2012, Nike introduced its Make It Count social media campaign.
-The campaign kickoff began YouTubers Casey Neistat and Max Joseph launching a YouTube video, where they traveled 34,000 miles to visit 16 cities in 13 countries.
-They promoted the #makeitcount hashtag, which millions of consumers shared via Twitter and Instagram by uploading photos and sending tweets.
-The #MakeItCount YouTube video went viral and Nike saw an 18% increase in profit in 2012, the year this product was released.
+Benefits

+Possible benefits of social media marketing include: